Society for Human Resource Management: Conferences

-Lobbying activity
+Public policy and workforce advocacy

 SHRM lobbies governmental bodies regarding workplace law and industry practice.
 For example, in April 2008, SHRM announced in a press release that its representatives had appeared before the US Senate to petition for changes in the administration of the Family and Medical Leave Act.

 The organization announced in the November 2003 issue of its HR Magazine that it had submitted a position paper to the Equal Employment Opportunity Commission suggesting factors the agency should consider when determining how to amend the definition of the term "job applicant" for the purposes of record keeping required by companies in order to comply with affirmative action and anti-discrimination laws.

-In 2003, SHRM conducted an e-mail survey of its members to gauge the effectiveness of the Equal Employment Opportunity Commission (EEOC) It presented the results of this survey to the EEOC at a meeting on September 8, 2003.
+In 2003, SHRM surveyed its members to gauge the effectiveness of the Equal Employment Opportunity Commission (EEOC).
+It presented the results of this survey to the EEOC at a meeting on September 8, 2003.

 In 2006, the Office of Disability Employment Policy (ODEP) of the U.S. Department of Labor established an alliance with SHRM to encourage and promote the employment of people with disabilities.

-In 2015 and 2016, SHRM worked to oppose the United States Department of Labor's Fair Labor Standards Overtime regulation.
+In 2015 and 2016, SHRM opposed the United States Department of Labor's Fair Labor Standards Overtime regulation.
 The rule greatly increases the salary under which employees are eligible for overtime and the number of the employees who qualify for it.